rsmahmud/Anvil-DA/How to Configure Your Self-Hosted Anvil Apps to Run as a Service.md

 ```
 This will create and open ``anvild.service`` file in the ``/etc/systemd/system/`` directory with the [nano](https://www.nano-editor.org/docs.php) text editor.
 You can use `vi` to edit the file if you prefer.

-I am naming it ``anvild.service`` short for anvil daemon.
+I am naming it ``anvild.service`` short for anvil daemon service.
 Of course, you can name it anything you want.